pavittarx/free-genai-bootcamp-2025/sentence-constructor/grok/prompt.md

 All others words should not be part of the table.

-Student Prompt: I want to talk with you.
+Student Prompt: This is start of the galaxy.